-Nearly a year ago we went to see Greta Gerwig's adaptation of Little Women.
-I was skeptical, sat in the plush seats of the Oxford Playhouse on Boxing Day last year.
-(Oh God, I miss that place.)
+Nearly a year ago we went to see Greta Gerwig's adaptation of Little Women on Boxing Day.
+I was sceptical, sat in the plush seats of the Oxford Playhouse.
 I was excited to see another adaptation of one of my favourite childhood books, but also a little apprehensive.
 There had already been so many adaptations and some so good, how revelatory could this film be?

-And then it began, Jo running down the street in New York.
+And then it began: Jo running down the street in New York.
 Jo – New York? but that’s the end of the book.
-Startled by the start, slightly out of breath, I watched wide-eyed, trying to keep up with the energy of Saoirse Ronan’s Jo, feeling slightly more alive than I had five minutes earlier.
+Startled, I watched wide-eyed, trying to keep up with the energy of Saoirse Ronan’s Jo, feeling slightly more alive than I had five minutes earlier.
 Something about seeing her running like that had moved me instantly.

 And like Jo in this film, she ran.
 Alcott was a runner at a time when almost no one ran, men included.